-Last week, I traveled to Denver for four days to cover the 2017 Great American Beer Festival for Tenemu for the first time.
+Last week, I traveled to Denver for four days to cover the 2017 Great American Beer Festival.

-We decided to cover this year’s festival in a daily blog format, so I will be taking photographs and describing the events I cover, the beers I try and the general mayhem that goes along with the largest craft beer festival in the world.
-This will include not only some of the seminars, but the beer samples on the floor, other events being held during the festival as well as popular events off site like the What The Funk Invitational 2017 (below) and the Denver Rare Beer Tasting IX.
+We decided to cover this year’s festival in a daily blog format, so I took photographs and am describing the events I cover, the beers I try and the general mayhem that goes along with the largest craft beer festival in the world.

 My day on Wednesday started with an uneventful plane ride into the Denver airport, followed by picking up my rental car and driving the 50 minutes into Denver proper.
 Since my flight landed at 11 a.m. and my hotel room would not be ready until 3 p.m., I decided to hit up a couple of the well known craft beer stores to see what they had in stock before the hoards of people attending the festival got the same idea.